CEE Program Partner Opportunities

 Hosting Organization Requirements:

-- Be a public institution, government office, social incubator, business, or non-profit organization based in the United States
+- Be a U.S.-based organization (public institution, government office, social incubator, business, or non-profit)

-- Be able to designate an in-house supervisor and peer support system for fellows' professional and leadership development
+- Be able to designate an in-house supervisor and peer collaborator for a Fellow’s professional development and support

-- Shares a commitment to diversity and inclusion and a passion for healthy and resilient communities
+- Share a commitment to diversity and inclusion and a passion for international exchange

-- Promotes cross-border and/or domestic initiatives in CEE program theme(s) (Youth Engagement, Women and Gender Issues, Resilience and Sustainable Development, Open and Participatory Government, and Civic Dialogue and Peacebuilding)
+- Promote cross-border and/or domestic initiatives related to one or multiple CEE Program Themes (Youth Engagement, Women and Gender Issues, Resilience and Sustainable Development, Open and Participatory Government, and Civic Dialogue and Peacebuilding)

-- Step 1: After your organization submits a host interest form, a member of our team will review your organization’s mission and goals to determine if we have a fellow with similar interests and aspirations.
+- Step 1: After your organization submits a host interest form, a member of our team will review your organization’s mission and goals to determine if we have a Fellow with similar interests and aspirations.
+If you would like to set up a meeting to learn more about this opportunity, please email firstname.lastname@example.org.

 - Support CEE Program activities and networking events: Support and engage in CEE’s program activities as a sponsor, speaker, or facilitator.
-Event partners receive exposure to approximately 142 fellows and organizations supporting civil society across the world.
+Event partners receive exposure to approximately 145 Fellows and organizations supporting civil society across the world.

 Gain diverse perspectives and relevant expertise: Host organizations benefit from the diverse experiences and cultural backgrounds of CEE leaders who arrive with fresh perspectives and unique expertise that matches host organization’s mission and activities.